 Yes, sharing your profile is required to continue chats.

 Can Signal's servers see my Signal Profile?

 The Signal service does not have any knowledge of the name you have chosen or the image you have set.
 Your profile information is end-to-end encrypted with a unique profile key that is securely shared via the same Signal Protocol messaging channel that already protects your conversations and calls.

 Message Requests give you the option to block, delete, or accept messages from somebody who is trying to get in touch with you.

-- For individual conversations, you get to see the name (and photo) of the person who's trying to message you.
+- For individual conversations, you get to see the name (and photo) of the person who's trying to message or call you.

 - For group conversations, you have better control whether you join a group or not and the group members will be less confusing with profiles instead of a bunch of phone numbers.

 - For individual conversations, Signal lists if you have any other shared groups on your device with this contact.
 This is detected on device.

 - This is to help decide if you want to continue a conversation.